earocorn/osh-docs/docs/osh-node/first-sensor.md

 ## Creating Driver Framework
 ![updating package name](../assets/osh/sensor-dev/template1.png)

-1. Copy the Driver Template by right clicking the 'senosrhub-driver-template' module and click 'Copy'
+1. Copy the Driver Template by right-clicking the 'sensorhub-driver-template' module and click 'Copy'
 2. Paste Template back into the 'Sensors' directory
 3. Rename Module
     - Assign a new Name to the module